Pyrlang/Pyrlang/docs/source/getting_started.rst

                     {call, 'Pyrlang.logger', tty, ["Hello"], self()}).

-Send from Python (local)
+Send from Python locally
 ------------------------

-You can send messages in the reverse direction too!
-``Node.send(_sender, receiver, message)`` function is there to deliver messages locally or remotely.
+You can send messages using the method ``Node.send(_sender, receiver, message)``, which can deliver messages locally or remotely.

 .. code-block:: python